hsu-mon-maung/miit_fdp/README.md

 The synthesized result of the above example is shown below.
 To get this result, in the yosys terminal, use the following commands:

 	read_liberty -lib ../lib/sky130RTLDesignAndSynthesisWorkshop

 	read_verilog ternary_operator_mux.v

 	synth -top ternary_operator_mux

 	abc -liberty ../lib/sky130RTLDesignAndSynthesisWorkshop

 	write_verilog -noattr ternary_operator_net.v

 	show

 Note : Make sure the directory is your directory.

 ![image](https://user-images.githubusercontent.com/123365830/215016542-a72ce11c-c3ce-4625-b904-40adf8e4ef13.png)

+To invoke GLS,

+* We need to read our netlist file and the test bench file assosciated with it.

+* We need to read 2 extra files that contain the description of verilog models in the netlist.

+To see the waveform of RTL simulation,we execute the following commands further

+	iverilog ../my_lib/verilog_model/primitives.v ../my_lib/verilog_model/sky130_fd_sc_hd.v ternary_operator_mux_net.v tb_ternary_operator_mux.v

+	./a.out

+	gtkwave tb_ternary_operator_mux.vcd